2796gaurav/mcpconn/docs/guardrails.md

 # Using Guardrails

-`mcpclient` comes with a powerful, built-in guardrail system to help you secure your application and moderate content.
+`mcpconn` comes with a powerful, built-in guardrail system to help you secure your application and moderate content.
 Guardrails can inspect both user input before it's sent to the AI and the AI's response before it's sent to the user.

 ## How it Works

-The `MCPClient` has a `GuardrailManager` that can hold multiple guardrails.
+The `mcpconn` has a `GuardrailManager` that can hold multiple guardrails.
 You can add any of the built-in guardrails or even create your own.

 When you call `client.query()`, the following happens:
 1. The user's message is checked against all registered guardrails.